huangsd/huangsd.github.io/_pages/about.md

 - [04/2025] One paper was accepted by IJCAI'25.
 Congrats to all the collaborators!
 - [04/2025] I have been invited to be a PC member for the 39th Annual Conference on Neural Information Processing Systems (NeurIPS'25).
 - [03/2025] I have been invited to be an Area Chair for the 33rd ACM International Conference on Multimedia (ACM MM'25).
+- [03/2025] I have been invited to be a PC member for the International Conference on Computer Vision (ICCV'25).
 - [02/2025] "Partial Differential Equations Meet Deep Neural Networks: A Survey" was accepted by IEEE TNNLS.
 Congrats to all the collaborators!
 - [01/2025] "STSF: Spiking Time Sparse Feedback Learning for Spiking Neural Networks" was accepted by IEEE TNNLS.
 Congrats to all the collaborators!
 - [12/2024] I have been invited to be a PC member for the 42nd International Conference on Machine Learning (ICML'25).